 That trip in 1966 became fodder for a smear campaign to discredit and silence Modjeska during her run that year for a seat in the S.C.
-McNair and Democratic Party Chairman Earle Morris Jr. issued a public call for her to leave the party because of her "association with selfavowed Communists."
+House.
+Governor Robert McNair and Democratic Party Chairman Earle Morris Jr. issued a public call for her to leave the party because of her "association with self-